dart-lang/language/working/0723-static-extensions/feature-specification-variant3.md

 Static extensions introduce several scopes:

-The current scope for the on-clause of a static extension declaration _D_ that does not declare any type parameters is the enclosing scope of _D_, that is the library scope of the current library.
+The current scope for the on-clause of a static extension declaration _D_ is the enclosing scope of _D_, that is, the library scope of the current library.

-A static extension _D_ that declares type variables introduces a type parameter scope whose enclosing scope is the library scope.
-The current scope for the on-clause of _D_ is the type parameter scope.

 A static extension _D_ introduces a body scope, which is the current scope for the member declarations.
-The enclosing scope for the body scope is the type parameter scope, if any, and otherwise the library scope.
+The enclosing scope for the body scope is the the library scope.

 Static members in a static extension are subject to the same static analysis as static members in other declarations.

-A constructor in a static extension introduces scopes in the same way as other constructor declarations.
-The return type of the constructor is the constructor return type of the static extension *(that is, the type in the `on` clause)*.
+A non-generic constructor in a static extension introduces scopes in the same way as other constructor declarations.
+The return type of the constructor is the type corresponding on-declaration of the static extension.

-Type variables of a static extension `E` are in scope in static member declarations in `E`, but any reference to such type variables in a static member declaration is a compile-time error. *The same rule applies for static members of classes, mixins, etc.*
+It is a compile-time error if a non-generic constructor is declared in a static extension whose on-declaration is generic.

 #### Static extension accessibility